Blood pressure monitors for home

 - After showing your blood pressure, the cuff will deflate on its own.
 With many machines, you must wait for 15 to 30 seconds before using it again.

 - A digital blood pressure monitor will not be as accurate if your body is moving when you are using it.
 Also, an irregular heart rate will make the reading less accurate.
-However, digital monitors are the best choice for most people.
+However, digital monitors are the best choice for home use for most people.

 TIPS FOR MONITORING YOUR BLOOD PRESSURE

-- Practice using the monitor with your doctor or nurse to make sure you are taking your blood pressure correctly.
+- Practice using the monitor with your provider or nurse to make sure you are taking your blood pressure correctly.

 - Your arm should be supported, with your upper arm at heart level and feet on the floor (back supported, legs uncrossed).